-24 The chargee
+22 24 The chargee

-- 24.1 The chargee can be: - (a) the creditor or creditors to whom the obligation secured by the charge is owed (the creditors); or - (b) another person (such as a trustee) on behalf of the creditors. - 24.2 The creditors must be capable of being identified when the charge comes to be enforced.
-It is not necessary to identify them at an earlier stage. - 24.3 A person can hold the benefit of security on behalf of any number of present, future or contingent creditors. - 24.4 The rights, powers, liberties and immunities of that person and the creditors between themselves can be established and varied by agreement between them.
+- 22.1 The chargee can be: - the creditor or creditors to whom the obligation secured by the charge is owed (the creditors); or - (b) another person (such as a trustee) on behalffor the benefit of the creditors. - 24.2The creditors must be capable of being identified when the charge comes to be enforced.

+It is not necessary to identify them at an earlier stage. - 22.2 24.3 A person can hold the benefit of security a charge on behalf of any number of present, future or contingent creditors. - 22.3 24.4 The rights, powers, liberties and immunities of that person and the creditors between themselves can be established and varied by agreement between them.